 So, the answer is yes… and no. There are plenty of substitutions for bread, if you get creative.
 Many are hearty, almost all are nutrient-packed, and none are likely to make you less healthy.
 But they’re not bread.
 And we’re going to suggest that recreating bread isn’t the answer.

-There are plenty of “paleo” bread options and recreations that you could utilize… in life after your Whole30.
+There are plenty of “paleo” bread options and recreations that you could utilize… when you’re living your Food Freedom in your LIFE AFTER Whole30.
 Some are pretty good options, like cauliflower or plantain tortillas, or Pure Wrap coconut wraps; as they’re based in vegetables, fruit, and healthy fats, they’re still nutritious, and while reminiscent of tortillas, not meant to mimic their texture or flavor.

 There are also grain-free bread options galore, designed to closely replicate the texture, feel, and look of real bread.
 In our experience, these are not worth the investment.
 First, they aren’t very tasty, and the texture is often mealy and unpleasant.
 More important, these alternative flour-based creations are truly nutrient-poor foods that push other, more nutritious food off your plate.
 (And we won’t talk about their propensity to keep your cravings for bread alive, but you already knew we were thinking it.)